doank15/System-Design/Canva/README.md

   + Application servers: Process design creation, editing and template rendering
   + Database servers: Store user data, designs, templates and other relevant information.
   + Database sharding: Partitioning the database to distribute data across multiple servers to handle large data volumes efficiently.
-  + Caching: Utilizing caching mechanisms to reduce database load and improve response times for frequently accessed data.
+  + Caching: Utilizing caching mechanisms to reduce database load and i~~~~mprove response times for frequently accessed data.
   + Asynchronous Processing: Implementing queues and workers for time-consuming tasks like image processing and email notifications.
 # Assumptions
   + There will be more reads than writes, so the system needs to be designed as a read-heavy system.